yarnpkg/berry/packages/gatsby/content/features/plugins.md

 - [**constraints**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-constraints) - Adds new commands to Yarn to enforce lint rules across workspaces.
 See the [dedicated page](/features/constraints) for more information.

 - [**exec**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-exec) - Adds a new protocol to Yarn (`exec:`) that dynamically generates arbitrary packages rather than downloading them from a known location.
-See the plugin page for more information.
+See the [plugin page](https://github.com/yarnpkg/berry/tree/master/packages/plugin-exec) for more information.

 - [**interactive-tools**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-interactive-tools) - Adds various commands providing a more high-level control on your project using graphical terminal interfaces (for example [`yarn upgrade-interactive`](/cli/upgrade-interactive)).

 - [**stage**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-stage) - Adds a new command to Yarn (`yarn stage`) to automatically stage & commit all changes to Yarn-related files in a single line.

-- [**typescript**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-typescript) - Adds various utilities for a seamless TypeScript experience (for example by automatically adding `@types` packages as dependencies when needed).
-See the plugin page for more information.
+- [**typescript**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-typescript) - Improves the TypeScript experience (for example by automatically adding `@types` packages as dependencies when needed).
+See the [plugin page](https://github.com/yarnpkg/berry/tree/master/packages/plugin-typescript) for more information.

 - [**version**](https://github.com/yarnpkg/berry/tree/master/packages/plugin-version) - Adds a new workflow to Yarn (`yarn version`) to efficiently manage releases in a monorepository.
 See the [dedicated page](/features/release-workflow) for more information.